-Fortunately, technology empowers the public to help solve this challenge.
+Fortunately, technology can be leveraged to help solve the challenge of cost-effective monitoring.
 Perhaps the most promising solution comes from the growing availability of free satellite images and other remote sensing data.
-These data, when combined with information on species range and permitted areas, open a wealth of opportunities for habitat and compliance monitoring.
-As explained earlier, we have already used satellite images for compliance monitoring for the dunes sagebrush lizard and indigo snake.
-Those projects, however, required us to visually identify habitat disturbances.
-For example, we had to pan around a map to find new oil drilling pads and roads.
-While that approach works for smaller landscapes, it is infeasible for species spanning multiple states or for a nationwide monitoring program.
+When combined with information on species range and areas permitted for habitat disturbance or destruction, these data open a wealth of opportunities for habitat and compliance monitoring.
+And because all of these data are or can be made readily available online, it means anyone—including government employees, conservation partners, and the public—can use them to improve conservation.

+While we have already used satellite images for compliance monitoring for the dunes sagebrush lizard and indigo snake, these projects required us to visually identify habitat disturbances.
+For example, we had to pan around a map to find new oil drilling pads and roads and manually outline forest parcels to find unauthorized changes.
+While this approach works for smaller landscapes, it is infeasible for species spanning multiple states or for a nationwide monitoring program.
 A large-scale monitoring program would require methods to automatically detect infrastructure and other habitat changes.
-Computer algorithms, for example, would detect new oil pads and roads and then present the results to a person for verification.
+Recent advances in machine learning and computer vision are capable of rapidly identifying habitat changes across landscapes covering millions of acres.
+For example, these algorithms can be trained to detect new oil pads and roads, then the results can be evaluated by a humans for verification.
+But we are unaware of any such work for ESA agreements and critical habitat.